-If you and your friends will play this game (thanks!), you can make this stand up or sit down, or whatever way you want to.
+You and your friends that will play this game (thanks!) can make this stand up or sit down, or whatever way you want.
 As you, the Judge, will need to write down numbers and words sometimes, it's better to have at least one place where you can do this comfortable.